-You may encounter the following error message when you try to install a software program on your Windows XP or Windows Server 2003 computer:
+You may encounter the following error message when you try to install a software program on your Windows computer:

 Cause of the Error